amgrubb/amgrubb.github.io/_pages/letters.md

     * Did you make use of office hours?
     * Did you find other ways to leave a lasting, positive impression?

+I can only speak to and provide evidence for what I have witnessed.
+If you are heavily involved in your house on campus, but have never mentioned this to me, then I can't discuss it.

 Don’t ask for a recommendation letter unless you’re certain you’re going to follow through with the rest of your application.

 ## Request and Timing

 I need at least **three weeks** to craft and submit a letter for you.
 Faculty schedules are busy, and I need as much lead time as possible.